vsanin42/cub3d/README.md

 LETS GO FIRST FRAMEEEE (just had to follow the tutorial to the end and understand it xd)
 TODO: textures orientation might be changes between NS and WE, check that. next todo: floor + ceiling, movements, camera rotation, wall collisions...

+25.02

+- ceiling + floor are now being drawn (gotta test when the whole window is wall)
+- some file renames